joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 ### Step two: Upgrade the {{site.data.keyword.blockchainfull_notm}} operator
 {: #upgrade-k8-operator-firewall}

 You can upgrade the {{site.data.keyword.blockchainfull_notm}} operator by fetching the operator deployment spec from your cluster.
 You can then update the spec with the latest operator image that you pushed to your local registry.
+When the upgraded operator is running, the new operator will download the images that you pushed to your local registry and upgrade your console.

 Log in to your cluster by using the kubectl CLI.
 Because each {{site.data.keyword.blockchainfull_notm}} network runs in a different namespace, you must switch to each namespace and upgrade each network separately. use the following command to set the context to the namespace of the network that you want to upgrade.
 Replace `<NAMESPACE>` with your namespace.
 ```